Food loss and waste: Brazil

+A 2026 study of supermarkets in Brazil found that over 2,000 kg of fruits and vegetables were wasted weekly per store, along with that creating significant greenhouse gas emissions and highlighting retail and produce as a key area of intervention in Brazil's food waste system.

 Canada

 In Canada, 58% of all food is wasted, amounting to 35.5 million tonnes of food per annuum.
 The value of this lost food is equivalent to CA$21 billion.
 Such quantities of food would be enough to feed all Canadians for five months.
 It is estimated that about one-third of this waste could be spared and sent to those in need.
 There are many factors that contribute to such large-scale waste.
 Manufacturing and processing food alone incur costs of CA$21 billion, or 4.82 million tons.
 Per household, it is estimated that $1,766 is lost in food loss and waste.
 The Government of Canada identifies three main factors contributing to household waste: (1) buying too much food and not eating it before it spoils, (2) malfunctioning or poorly designed packaging that does not deter spoilage rates or contamination, and (3) improper disposing of food – using garbage bins instead of those intended for organic waste.

 Canada, Mexico, and the United States are working together under the Commission for Environmental Cooperation in order to address the severe problem of food waste in North America.

 Canada specifically is working in the following ways to reduce food waste: